VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBCallback(arrow(this)).md

         sayName(); // Output: My name is John

-    Or you can use an arrow function in the class methods that needs to be passed as callbacks, since arrow functions have lexical this binding and maintain the correct context even when passed as callbacks or assigned to variables, like this:
+    Or you can use an arrow function in the class methods that needs to be passed as callbacks, since arrow functions have lexical -this- binding and maintain the correct context even when passed as callbacks or assigned to variables, like this:

         class Example {